shanna/swift/README.md

    rubies older than 1.9.3.
 2. On rubies older than 1.9.3, Swift will try using [home_run](https://github.com/jeremyevans/home_run) for performance.
-3. Scheme operations use prepared statements when possible.
+3. Record operations use prepared statements when possible.
 If you would like to turn it off, you can pass `prepare_sql: false` in the `Adapter` connection options.

 ### DB